SynBioDex/SBOL-to-Excel/SBOL2Excel/README.md

 This library is a collection of functions used to convert an SBOL file into an Excel Template.
-It includes testing functions as well as a python package published on PyPi.
+It includes testing functions as well as a python package published on PyPi